luizreinert/Spectra/README.md

 ## Overview

-This project is part of my undergraduate thesis in Biomedicine, titled *"Comparative Analysis Between the Use of Oxyreductive Dye and Automated Reading in the Determination of the Minimum Inhibitory Concentration in Bacteria of Medial Importance"*.
+This project is part of my undergraduate thesis in Biomedicine, titled *"Comparative Analysis Between the Use of Oxyreductive Dye and Automated Reading in the Determination of the Minimum Inhibitory Concentration in Bacteria of Medical Importance"*.
 It is a Python-based graphical user interface (GUI) designed to optimize experiments aimed at determining the percentage of bacterial inhibition and the Minimum Inhibitory Concentration (MIC) in 96-well microplate experiments.
 The data obtained is represented through customizable graphs, which can be saved in various formats.
-This project builds upon the findings of a previously published article, **"[Comparative Analysis Between the Use of Oxidoreductant Revealers and Automated Reading in Determining the Minimum Inhibitory Concentration in Medically Important Bacteria](https://doi.org/10.46311/2318-0579.60.eUJ4398)"**
+This project builds upon the findings of a previously published [article](https://doi.org/10.46311/2318-0579.60.eUJ4398).
 ## Features

 ### Key Features: